How to Fix a Crisis

 A Postcard from Distomo

-A photograph of the author’s grandfather (center) with four of his five siblings in China.
+The author’s grandfather (center) with four of his five siblings in China.
+Photo courtesy the author

-In the late 1960s, when the Hellenic Ministry of Culture commissioned sculptor Stelios Triantis to design a memorial for the Distomo Mausoleum, he found inspiration in the metopes of ancient Greek temples.
-Metopes, rectangular slabs between triglyphs on a Doric frieze, may be decorated or plain.
+In the late 1960s, when sculptor Stelios Triantis was commissioned by the Hellenic Ministry of Culture to design a memorial for the Distomo Mausoleum, he found inspiration in the metopes—rectangular slabs between triglyphs on a Doric frieze—of ancient Greek temples.
 The most famous incorporation of this architectural element appears at the Parthenon: almost a hundred metopes adorn the four sides of the temple, each sculpted with a scene from a mythical Greek battle.

-Triantis crafted seven metopes for the Distomo Mausoleum.
+Triantis crafted a total of seven metopes for the Distomo Mausoleum.
 Together, they narrate the German occupation troops’ massacre of over 200 inhabitants of the village of Distomo on June 10, 1944.
 In these panels, violence conveys tragedy rather than triumph: the forced march of six faceless figures, three men slumped on the ground, three women weeping.
-A stiff German soldier aims his machine gun at a family huddled around a square table.
-The father, weaponless, stands and leans over the table toward the soldier.
+A stiff German soldier aims his machine gun at a family huddled around a square table; the father, weaponless, stands and leans over the table toward the soldier.

 Normally, metopes sit atop the vertical columns of a temple.
-Triantis’s panels, on the other hand, span a horizontal column, marble, a few feet off the ground; perpendicular to this lies another column, engraved with the names and ages of the massacre victims.
+Triantis’s panels, however, span a horizontal column—marble—a few feet off the ground.
+Perpendicular to this lies another column, engraved with the names and ages of the massacre victims.
 The two axes converge at the mausoleum’s cubic ossuary.
 Each year, on the anniversary of the massacre, relatives may enter and light candles inside.
 Otherwise, the room is closed to the public.

 A slatted window allows visitors like myself a partial, obstructed glimpse of the victims’ remains inside, displayed in a wall of shelves to the right.
 The skulls are of varying condition: some cracked, others missing a mandible.
 Counted together, they still number fewer than the names engraved outside.